th-herve/vimwiki/docs/sql_query_commands.md

 ## MIN/MAX

 Return the min/max value from a column.
+Also work with string (return based on the number of character).

 ```sql
 SELECT MAX(grade) FROM grade;